UplandsDynamic/simple-photo-management/README.md

   `docker-compose up --build --force-recreate -d`

-- If running for the first time (i.e. your persistent database folder is empty), define a superuser & by issuing the following command:
+- If running for the first time (i.e. your persistent database folder is empty), define a superuser & by issuing the following commands:

+  - Note down the name of the server app (exposing port 8000) that is output in the following command (e.g. `spm_app_1`):

+    `docker-compose ps`

+  - Run the following, substituting `spm_app_1` with the correct name for the server app, as discussed above.

-  `docker exec -it simplephotomanagement_app_1 python manage.py createsuperuser`
+    `docker exec -it smp_app_1 python manage.py createsuperuser`

 - If running for the first time, create an `administrators` group and add the new user to it, as follows: